marijnh/Eloquent-JavaScript/09_regexp.md

 followed by any number of non-newline characters.
 The part for multiline comments is more involved.
 We use `[^]` (any character that is not in the empty set of characters) as a way to match any character.
-We cannot just use a dot here because block comments can continue on a new line, and dots do not match the newline character.
+We cannot just use a period here because block comments can continue on a new line, and the period character does not match newline characters.

-But the output of the previous example appears to have gone wrong.
+But the output for the last line appears to have gone wrong.
 Why?

 {{index backtracking, greed, "regular expression"}}